-So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including FGM, forced marriage, and practices such as breast ironing.
 All forms of so-called honour-based abuse are abuse (regardless of the motivation) and should be handled and escalated as such.
-If in any doubt, staff should speak to the designated safeguarding lead.
-Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBV, or already having suffered HBV.
+If in any doubt, staff should speak to the DSL.
+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of Hepatitis B (HBV), or already having suffered HBV.